regen-network/regen-ledger/x/group/spec/01_concepts.md

 Proposals will not be automatically executed by the chain in this current design, but rather a user must submit a `Msg/Exec` transaction to attempt to execute the proposal based on the current votes and decision policy.
-A future upgrade could automate this and have the group account (or a fee granter) pay.
+It's also possible to try to execute a proposal immediately on creation or on new votes using the `Exec` field of `Msg/CreateProposal` and `Msg/Vote` requests.
+In the former case, proposers signatures are considered as yes votes.
+For now, if the proposal can't be executed, it'll still be opened for new votes and could be executed later on.

 ### Changing Group Membership